 Another digression: The story is also one of a man overcoming his physical limitations and another failing to overcome his character limitations.
 I do not know whether Fauss is based on a real individual, but, in the supporting material accompanying the Steve McQueen funded documentary On Any Sunday, one rider explains his technique of looking back to see who was behind him on bends: He ducked his head down and looked under his inside arm.
 Soon, other riders copied the technique and, for a while, it became quite the fashion in American motorcycle races.
 However, his reason for doing so was that, being blind in one eye, it was the only way he could look behind in that direction!

 20th Century Foxley in Adolf versus Adolph, my review of the 1969 movie The Battle of Britain, concerning a real life a bomber crewman who placed himself in harm’s way and paid a price

-Blue, blue, electric blue, my review of the 1973 motorcycle film Electra Glide in Blue
+Blue, blue, electric blue—the cult motorcycle film Electra Glide in Blue, 1973

 Hero to Zero, my review of the anime The Wind Rises, about another ‘tries harder’ guy with poor eyesight, but great intelligence combined with strength of character.
 It is set in Japan during the earlier half of the 20th century, where high technology rubbed shoulders with extreme poverty.